FabioTur-dev/gossip_bc_full/README.md

 ## Conclusion

 By following these steps, you will have a fully initialized development environment with Ganache, Truffle, and IPFS up and running.
-You are now ready to develop, test, and deploy your smart contracts and decentralized applications.
+Run main_cluster.py and you are now ready to develop, test, and deploy your smart contracts and decentralized applications.